 Let’s start at the beginning - unless you’re successful at launch, you stand no chance of doing great business after.
 Your work pre-mint strategy also builds the foundations of what you do afterwards so what elements should you consider?

 A big part of your work pre-mint is to build buzz and excitement - to find your community (using Twitter and Discord) and engage with them, creating hype about what’s coming down the line.
-Clever creators will tease a collection pre- launch - providing sneak peaks of what potential buyers can expect.
+You’ll want to tease a collection pre- launch - providing sneak peaks of what potential buyers can expect.
 And of course, you’ll need to get the nuts and bolts right - your website ought to look great, your price points attractive - and you'll need a good roadmap that shows holders what you’ll deliver and when (more on that here: How to engage your NFT holders by building a great roadmap)

 1. Bet big on the secondary market